-Section 6.2.3.4, Chapter 6 and Chapter 2 in Volume 4 of 2006 IPCC Guidelines outlines the steps for estimating average annualized rates of organic carbon stock change in mineral soils of grasslands using the default reference carbon stocks (Table 2.3), carbon stock change factors (Table 6.2) and Equation 2.25.
+Section 6.2.3.4, Chapter 6 and Chapter 2 in Volume 4 of 2006 IPCC Guidelines outlines the steps for estimating average annualized rates of organic carbon stock change of grassland mineral soils using the default reference carbon stocks (Table 2.3), carbon stock change factors (Table 6.2) and Equation 2.25.
 The Tier 1 method can be used to estimate carbon emissions and removals resulting from changes in management practices across a range of temperature and moisture regimes and soil types.
-Box 2.9.3 provides an illustration of how to apply Tier 1 to estimate carbon stock changes for CM practices that are not continuous over time, which is also applicable for GM.
+Box 2.9.3 provides an illustration of applying Tier 1 to estimate carbon stock changes for CM practices that are not continuous over time, which is also applicable for GM.